Zonta Club Adelaide Hills started the Birthing Kit Project.

 For every kit to be made the club donates $3 to the Birthing Kit Foundation for supplies to be sent to our Assembly Day coordinator.
 At a designated venue volunteers gather and assemble the supplies into kits.
 These are then boxed and sent to their destination.

-The $3 pays for supplies, transport, logistics and about 50 cents per kit goes to community training programs of Traditional Birth Attendants.
+The $5 pays for supplies, transport, logistics and support for community training programs of Traditional Birth Attendants.

 How can you help?